msun02/Time_half_max_Slope/README.md

 1. Download the Seg_GUI_Ratio analysis software package from [Github](https://github.com/msun02/Time_half_max_Slope)
 2. Extract zip file
 3. Open MATLAB
-4. Navigate to the unzipped Time_half_max_Slope folder in MATLAB's "Current Folder" window
+4. Navigate to the unzipped Time_half_max_Slope-main folder in MATLAB's "Current Folder" window
-5. Right-click on the Time_half_max_Slope folder and select "Add to Path" -> "Selected Folders and Subfolders"
+5. Right-click on the Time_half_max_Slope folder-main and select "Add to Path" -> "Selected Folders and Subfolders"

 ### Instructions for use
-- Launching the app
+- Preparing Data
   - The script requires a .csv file with the following structure:
     - Format: Numeric data only; headers should be removed or handled via the readmatrix offset.
     - Column 1: Time points.